The Mist Trail and John Muir Trail are two of Yosemite’s most iconic hikes, each leading to the breathtaking Vernal and Nevada Falls. 😍

 Pet-friendly?
 No, pets are not allowed

-The John Muir Trail spans an impressive 211 miles, stretching from the iconic Yosemite Valley to the summit of Mount Whitney – the highest peak in the contiguous United States.
+The John Muir Trail spans 211 miles, stretching from the iconic Yosemite Valley to the summit of Mount Whitney – the highest peak in the contiguous United States.

 Within Yosemite, this renowned trail intersects with the Mist Trail, offering hikers an alternative route to the same breathtaking landmarks.